-The August issue of monthly Shonen Sirius revealed on Wednesday (26) that Kakeru Kobashiri's Mahotsukai no Reimeiki novels are inspiring a manga by Tatsuwo that will be released in the next issue on July 26.
+The August issue of the monthly magazine Shonen Sirius revealed on Wednesday (26) that Kakeru Kobashiri's Mahotsukai no Reimeiki novels are inspiring a manga by Tatsuwo that will be released in the next issue on July 26.

 Tatsuwo launched the manga adaptation of the Macross Delta anime in April 2016 and finished it in January 2018.
 The manga has four compiled volumes.